Bioconductor/bioconductor.org/content/news/bioc_2_11_release.md

   other Graphical Modelling (Bayesian Network) packages for distinguishing direct and indirect interactions.

-- DDiGGER: DDiGGER is a data-driven grouping method for significant gene and gene pair selection.
-It uses information from microarray intensities and patient survival, and identifies survival significant genes based on Data-driven Grouping (DDG) model.
-DDiGGER also includes voting procedure to select the best representative group of genes to define a gene signature.

 - DeconRNASeq: DeconSeq is an R package for deconvolution of heterogeneous tissues based on mRNA-Seq data.
 It modeled expression levels from heterogeneous cell populations in mRNA-Seq as the